cryptocopycats/awesome-cryptokitties-bubble/README.md

 ### CryptoPunks on the Blockchain!

-10,000 unique collectible 8-bit characters with proof of ownership stored on the blockchain.
+10 000 unique collectible 8-bit characters with proof of ownership stored on the blockchain.

-> What is a CryptoPunk?
+> Q: What's a CryptoPunk?
 >
 > The CryptoPunks are 24x24 pixel art images, generated algorithmically.
 > Most are punky-looking guys and girls, but there are a few rarer types mixed in: